ktechhydle/mprun_repo/README.md

 # Primary Functionality
 - Vector Graphics:
-	> MPRUN uses a Vector Graphics Engine, and recently added OpenGL functions to make rendering significantly faster.
+	> MPRUN uses a Vector Graphics Engine, and OpenGL functions to make rendering significantly faster using your GPU (if you have it).
 - Layer management:
 	> Elements can be raised and lowered.
 - Elements are named:
-	> You will often see elements named `Path` or `Group` on the Canvas. ***Hover your mouse over an element to see the element name.***
+	> You will often see elements tagged `Path` or `Text` on the scene. ***Hover your mouse over an element to see the element name.***
 - Insert different files:
-	> Insert PNG, JPEG, SVG, or even TIFF files onto the canvas.
+	> Insert PNG, JPEG, SVG, or even TIFF files onto the scene.
 - Export multiple file types:
 	> Export the selected canvas as a PNG, JPEG, SVG, or even a PDF file ***(beta)***.
 - Pen and fill customization: